 Item 601(a)(6), as amended, will permit registrants to omit PII without submitting a confidential treatment request under Rule 406 or Rule 24b-2.
-337 Under the amendment, registrants also will not be required to provide an analysis in order to redact PII from exhibits.
+Under the amendment, registrants also will not be required to provide an analysis in order to redact PII from exhibits.
 We are also adding comparable provisions to the exhibit requirements of Item 1016 of Regulation M-A and the investment company registration forms.
-Since the amendments leave
+Since the amendments leave the decision about omission of PII entirely to the registrant, it could result in more liberal redactions.
+Thus, there is a tradeoff between reduced compliance costs and the potentially adverse effects of reduced disclosure.
+However, our analysis indicates that the Commission received very few confidential treatment requests in reliance on the FOIA exemption concerning PII.
+As an illustration, in fiscal year 2018, the Commission received 14 confidential treatment requests pursuant to this FOIA exemption, out of which 10 were granted.
+Presumably, most registrants are currently taking advantage of the existing staff position that PII may be omitted without filing a confidential treatment request.
+As a result, we do not expect that codifying this accommodation will significantly alter existing disclosure practices or will significantly reduce the costs associated with preparing analysis and confidential treatment requests to omit PII.
+338

-336 See infra Section VII.C.1.d.i.2 for a discussion of the reduction in paperwork burden as a result of the amendments to Item 601(a)(5), Item 1016 of Regulation M-A, and the investment company registration forms.
+See infra Section VII.C.1.d.i.2 for a discussion of the reduction in paperwork burden as a result of the amendments to Item 601(a)(5), Item 1016 of Regulation M-A, and the investment company registration forms.
 While there will be some reduction in burden associated with these amendments, we do not believe the reduction will be significant enough to warrant an adjustment to our burden estimates.